-Restoring a salvage car to drivable condition entails much more than time and hard work.
-The entire process requires an attention to detail in more than just an automotive sense.
+Restoring a salvage car to drivable conditions entails much more than time and hard work.
+The entire process requires attention to detail in more than just an automotive sense.
 To that end, here are three easy, yet easily overlooked, steps that you need to take when you’re working on restoring a salvage car.

 Know How the Laws Work in Your State